Package MKpower

 Hsu Two-Sample t-Test

-For computing the sample size of the Hsu t-test (Hedderich and Sachs 2018), we only consider the situation of equal group size (balanced design).
+For computing the sample size of the Hsu t-test (Hedderich and Sachs 2018), we only consider the situation of equal group sizes (balanced design).

 ## slightly more conservative than Welch t-test